1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Businesses committing to invest in Massachusetts projects that create new jobs; evaluated on location (Gateway Cities, rural), industry sector, job wages, and growth potential.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Businesses committing to invest in Massachusetts projects that create new jobs; evaluated on location (Gateway Cities, rural), industry sector, job wages, and growth potential.
+Confirm the full requirements in the official notice before applying.

 Community One Stop for Growth is a grant portal from the Massachusetts Executive Office of Economic Development (EOED) that provides municipalities and organizations streamlined access to 14 state economic development grant programs.
 Programs fund housing, placemaking, planning and zoning, site preparation, building construction, and infrastructure projects.
 Funding amounts vary by program.
 Eligible applicants include municipalities, nonprofits, and developers across Massachusetts.
 Applications open May 4 through June 4, 2026, with awards announced in October.
 An optional Expression of Interest period runs through early June, with virtual office hours and webinars available through spring 2026.